nodejs/nodejs.dev/src/documentation/0000-socket-programming-with-net-module/index.md

 ## Conclusion

 Fantastic work!
 With these two examples you should have what you need to get started building your own TCP communication networks.
-This guide only brushes the surface of socket programming applications, but the most important take away here is that Node.js implements TCP socket connections as [duplex streams](https://nodejs.org/api/stream.html#stream_duplex_and_transform_streams) and [event emitters](https://nodejs.org/api/events.html#events_class_eventemitter).
+This guide only brushes the surface of socket programming applications, but the most important takeaway here is that Node.js implements TCP socket connections as [duplex streams](https://nodejs.org/api/stream.html#stream_duplex_and_transform_streams) and [event emitters](https://nodejs.org/api/events.html#events_class_eventemitter).
 Understanding those two concepts will benefit your overall understanding of the `net` module.

 For more capabilities of the `net` module read the Node.js [net documentation](https://nodejs.org/api/net.html).